 An institution may lose its eligibility to participate in some or all of the Title IV programs if, for three consecutive years, 25% or more of its students who were required to begin repayment on their student loans in one year default on their payment by the end of the following year.
 In addition, an institution may lose its eligibility to participate in some or all of the Title IV programs if the default rate of its students exceeds 40% for any single year.
-The August 2008 reauthorization of the Higher Education Act extends by one year the period for which students' defaults on their loans will be included in the calculation of an institution's default rate, a change that is expected to increase our cohort default rates.
-The new law also increases the threshold for an institution to lose its eligibility to participate in the relevant Title IV programs from 25% to 30% over three consecutive years, while leaving the threshold at 40% for a single year.
+The August 2008 reauthorization of the Higher Education Act extends by one year the period for which students' defaults on their loans will be included in the calculation of an institution's default rate, a change that is expected to increase most institutions' default rates.
+The new law also increases the threshold for an institution to lose its eligibility to participate in the relevant Title IV programs from 25% to 30%.
 These changes to the law take effect for institutions' cohort default rates for federal fiscal year 2009, which are expected to be calculated and issued by the Department of Education in 2012.
-While our cohort default rates have historically been significantly below these levels, we cannot assure you that this will continue to be the case.
-For example, we expect our cohort default rate for the 2008 federal fiscal year to increase (but remain well below the Department of Education's thresholds) due primarily to the impact of current economic conditions on our students and former students.
-Our cohort default rates on FFEL Program loans for the 2007, 2006 and 2005 federal fiscal years, the three most recent years for which such rates have been calculated, were 1.4%, 1.6% and 1.8%, respectively.
-Our trial cohort default rates for these years, as issued by the Department of Education in December 2009, were 2.9%, 2.7% and 3.0%, respectively.
-Our draft cohort default rate for the 2008 federal fiscal year is 3.5%.
-In addition, increases in interest rates or declines in income or job losses for our students could contribute to higher default rates on student loans.
+Although our cohort default rates have historically been significantly below these levels, we cannot assure you that this will continue to be the case.
+Any increase in interest rates or declines in income or job losses for our students could contribute to higher default rates on student loans.
 Exceeding the student loan default rate thresholds and losing our eligibility to participate in the Title IV programs would have a material adverse effect on our business, prospects, financial condition, and results of operations.
 Any future changes in the formula for calculating student loan default rates, economic conditions, or other factors that cause our default rates to increase, could place us in danger of losing our eligibility to participate in some or all of the Title IV programs and materially adversely affect us.